google/zx/README.md

 #### Customize zx executable

-You can customize zx's loading logic by writing your won `zx.mjs`, most of ingredients can be access by `import { } from 'zx/import.mjs'`
+You can customize zx's loading logic by writing your won `zx.mjs`, most of ingredients can be access by `import { importPath, ... } from 'zx/import.mjs'`

 #### Wrap zx inside an Electron app